 ROI is also easier to analyze as part of an ABM strategy compared to other traditional marketing campaigns.
 By targeting a single account, the time calculation/cost investment spent on each prospect/customer is much more direct than when it has to be spread over a group of different types of customers.

-Of course, ABM means the personalization of the message.
+Of course, ABM means personalizing the message.
 This personalization feeds customer satisfaction, which in turn improves customer retention.

 On the personalization side, Dropcontact automatically completes your CRM with your prospects' files to: